mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 If data is very pre aggregated at the data worksheet level, then there will not be very much aggregation happening in the crosstab.

+With a detail table,  "what you see is what you get".

+The question is, how important is detail level data to your end users?
+A detail level table guarantees that detail data will be available in the dashboard's exported form.

 # When should I use a crosstab?

 Crosstabs are for when you want data to be grouped and summarized or aggregated in numerical form.
 They provide a potentially more detailed alternative to charts, with the potential to display many more aggregates broken down by a greater number of dimension than a chart.
 They are good for use cases where displaying exact humerical aggregates is vital to the dashboard display, such as when data aggregates are very close to each other numerically.